Skip to Main Content

 Saint-Germain and the Question of What French Cooking Borrows

 Rue des Grands Augustins in the 6th arrondissement carries a specific kind of Parisian culinary gravity.
 The street sits within walking distance of the Seine and deep inside a neighbourhood that has housed serious French kitchens for decades.
 It is not a street where casual concepts survive long, and the addresses that do endure tend to have a clear point of view.
 KGB, short for Kitchen Galerie Bis, occupies one of those addresses with a cooking philosophy that places it some distance from the classic French registers of the 6th.
-Where neighbours and peers like L'Ambroisie anchor themselves to the traditions of French classic cuisine, KGB works from a different set of references entirely.
+Where neighbours like L'Ambroisie anchor themselves to French classic cuisine, KGB works from a different set of references entirely.

 The broader question the restaurant poses, and which places it in an interesting position within the Paris dining scene, is about where French technique ends and its borrowed materials begin.
 That conversation has been a live one in Paris for some years.
 Kitchens such as Kei have approached it from a Japanese angle, while the creative programmes at addresses like Alléno Paris au Pavillon Ledoyen have worked through extraction and sauce innovation.
 Ledeuil's approach is more ingredient-led: the borrowed materials are Southeast and East Asian staples used not as garnish but as structural components.